- Are disposable vapes being banned?

 Refillable and reusable vapes offer a more sustainable way to enjoy the benefits of vaping.
 Promoting the use of these reusable alternatives and offering vapers guidance on how to make the switch from disposable to reusable devices is one way to reduce waste – and it offers lots of benefits for vapers, too.

-Reusable vape kits can offer a similar vaping experience to using a disposable vape, but does not need to be disposed of and replaced whenever the e-liquid runs out.
+Reusable vape kits can offer a similar vaping experience to using a disposable vape, but do not need to be disposed of and replaced whenever the e-liquid runs out.
 This not only helps to cut down on the amount of plastic and electrical waste, but can also save you a lot of money in the long-run.

 Refillable vapes like the Vaporesso XROS 3 Mini and VOOPOO Argus Z offer an even more budget and environmentally conscious option, as the pod or tank can be repeatedly refilled with your choice of e-liquid before the pod or coil will need to be replaced.
 This also means you can select the exact flavours and nicotine strength that best suits you.
 You can pair a refillable vape kit with a bar salt vape juice like Double Brew or ELFLIQ if you are looking for an experience that is really similar to using disposables, as these vape juices are available in many of the most popular disposable vape flavours and are designed to offer a similar flavour and vaping experience.